 Variables.
-In my analysis, the key dependent variables are job-level layoffs and earnings growth at the annual frequency.
-The LEHD dataset provides quarterly worker earnings data.
-I follow Abowd, Lengermann and McKinney (2003) and Sorkin (2018), focusing on the worker's dominant employer each quarter, defined as the employer providing the highest combined earnings in the current and previous quarter.
-A worker is classified as laid off in a quarter if two conditions are met: the employee does not remain in their dominant job in the subsequent quarter, and the employee records zero or no earnings in any U.S. state in the subsequent quarter.
-The latter data is sourced from the LEHD's Employment History Files, which detail the number of states where each employee has positive earnings.
-Although the LEHD does not directly differentiate between layoffs and voluntary quits, Hyatt et al. (2014) shows that patterns of separation to non-employment closely align with layoffs from the Job Openings and Labor Turnover Survey (JOLTS), supporting the relevance of this indicator.
-The layoff indicator is annualized and set to one if the employee is laid off in any quarter within the year, and zero otherwise.
+In my analysis, the key dependent variables are job-level layoffs and earnings growth.
+I first construct them at the quarterly frequency and then annualize them to be consistent with the annual data on uncertainty shocks.

+Using quarterly worker earnings data from the LEHD dataset, I follow Abowd, Lengermann and McKinney (2003) and Sorkin (2018) to focus on the worker's dominant employer the one offering the highest total earnings over the current and previous quarters.
+A worker is considered laid off if two conditions are met: the employee does not remain in their dominant job in the subsequent quarter, and the employee records no earnings in any U.S. state.
+The latter information is sourced from the LEHD's Employment History Files, which detail the number of states where the employee has any positive earnings.
+Although the LEHD does not explicitly separate layoffs from voluntary quits, Hyatt et al. (2014) show that patterns of separation to non-employment closely align with layoffs from the Job Openings and Labor Turnover Survey (JOLTS), validating this layoff measure.
+I annualize the layoff indicator, marking it as one if a layoff occurs in any quarter during the year, and zero otherwise.

-To calculate annualized earnings, I first adjust for inflation using the Consumer Price Index (CPI).7 To mitigate bias due to varying employment start dates within a quarter, I follow Abowd, Lengermann and McKinney (2003) and categorizes employment into three types for annualization: "full-quarter" where earnings are positive in the current and both adjacent quarters, "continuous" with positive earnings in the current and one adjacent quarter, and "discontinuous" for cases not meeting the previous criteria.
-The annual earnings are calculated by multiplying the average "full-quarter" earnings by four if any such quarters exist; if there are no "full-quarter" but "continuous" quarters, I use eight times the average "continuous" earnings; and in the absence of both, the annual earnings are twelve times the average of "discontinuous" quarters.
+To annualize worker earnings, I first adjust them for inflation using the Consumer Price Index (CPI) from the BLS.
+To address biases from varied employment start dates within a quarter, I follow Abowd, Lengermann and McKinney (2003) and categorize employment into three types: "full-quarter" (earnings positive in the current and both adjacent quarters), "continuous" (earnings positive in the current and one adjacent quarter), and "discontinuous" (cases not meeting the other criteria).
+Annual earnings are then calculated as follows: four times the average for "full-quarter" earnings if any are present, eight times the average for "continuous" earnings if "full-quarter" earnings are absent but "continuous" quarters exist, and twelve times the average of "discontinuous" quarters if neither of the first two conditions are met.